How Are Neobanks Regulated?

 In a recent webinar on transaction monitoring and compliance hosted by Treasury Prime in partnership with Unit 21 that I moderated, Treasury Prime Compliance Manager Tanya Corder mentions that it’s important for all parties involved to fully understand the business operations of a fintech.

-“It’s important to really understand that activity is going to look different and evaluate whether you’re monitoring tool that you’re using…is going to account for that activity,” Corder said.
+“It’s important to really understand that activity is going to look different and evaluate whether your monitoring tool…is going to account for that activity,” Corder said.
 “What will really help banks is their understanding that the very nature of fintech business is very different from regular banking activity…and the types of risk that a traditional tool isn’t able to monitor.”

 Newer territory like cryptocurrency

-As neobanks continue to grow, they also stretch into newer territory like cannabis and cryptocurrency for which banks have no knowledge or experience regulating.
-This unprecedented regulatory scheme makes it especially important for neobanks to pair with banking partners who truly understand their industry, the inherent risks, and the business operations.
+As neobanks continue to grow, they also stretch into newer territory like cannabis and blockchain for which banks have no knowledge or experience regulating.
+This unprecedented regulatory scheme makes it especially important for neobanks and fintechs to pair with banking partners who truly understand their industry, the inherent risks, and the business operations.

 At Treasury Prime, neobanks have access to a network of banks that are committed to innovating responsibly, providing opportunities for neobanks to find the appropriate partner to grow with.